agdsn/ldap-openfga-sync/README.md

   - Either via a `mail` attribute in their DN
   - Or by querying the user object for the `mail` attribute

-## Troubleshooting

-### Email Extraction Issues

-If the script cannot extract emails from user DNs:

-1. Check that users have a `mail` attribute in LDAP
-2. Ensure the bind DN has permission to query user objects
-3. Check the logs for specific errors

-### Group Not Found

-If groups are being skipped:

-1. Verify the groups exist in OpenFGA
-2. Check that the group names match exactly (case-sensitive)
-3. Ensure you have the correct OpenFGA store ID

-### Connection Issues

-For LDAP connection problems:
-- Verify the LDAP server URL and port
-- Check firewall rules
-- Test TLS settings

-For OpenFGA connection problems:
-- Verify the API URL is correct
-- Check if authentication token is required and configured
-- Ensure the store ID is valid

-## Testing

 A comprehensive test suite is included with Docker Compose environment:

 ```bash